Canada wildfires again bring more unhealthy air in North America

 'Code Red'

-Detroit and Chicago were deemed to have the worst air quality in the world Tuesday, according to Swiss-based monitoring company IQAir, and they are forecast to remain in the top three worst Wednesday, just behind Dubai and above Minneapolis, Minnesota.
+The wildfires -- the largest ever recorded in Canada -- have raged for two months, darkening Canadian and US skies with smoke and haze that contain tiny dangerous particles considered especially harmful for people sensitive to pollution.

-The wildfires have raged across parts of Canada for two months, creating smoke with tiny dangerous particles that are especially harmful for people sensitive to pollution.
+"Unhealthy levels of smoke are expected for a wide swath of the Midwest today, the US National Weather Service said.

-"Wildfire smoke from Canada will reduce air quality over parts of the Upper/Middle Mississippi Valley, Great Lakes, Western Ohio Valley, Central Appalachians, and Mid-Atlantic, prompting Air Quality Warnings over the area," the National Weather Service said in a statement.
+"Wildfire smoke from Canada will reduce air quality over parts of the Upper/Middle Mississippi Valley, Great Lakes, Western Ohio Valley, Central Appalachians, and Mid-Atlantic, prompting Air Quality Warnings over the area."

-In New York City, where noxious haze from the smoke three weeks ago disrupted flights and forced the cancellation of outdoor events, officials on Wednesday warned "air quality is expected to deteriorate this week due to Canadian wildfires."
+In New York City, where noxious haze three weeks ago disrupted flights and forced the cancellation of outdoor events, officials on Wednesday warned that air quality is expected to deteriorate again this week.

 New York's Metropolitan Transit Authority said it would offer free KN95 masks at its subway and train stops.